 {\em Our methods}.
-The general outline of our proof of existence bases on the approximate procedure coming from pioneering papers~\cite{BG,bbggpv} on very weak solutions and the already classical reasoning for measure data systems~\cite{DHM}.
+The considered definitions of very weak solutions and general outline of our proof of their existence base on the approximate procedure coming from pioneering papers~\cite{BG,bbggpv}.
+We follow the techniques introduced there and in the already classical reasoning for measure data systems~\cite{DHM}.
 However, general growth of our operator require more delicate approach.
 Let us recall that we do not have to impose any growth conditions from below for the existence of approximable solutions.
 In order to obtain certain a priori estimates we employ ideas of a very recent paper~\cite{BCDM}.
-Getting regularity in the Marcinkiewicz-type scale is proven by applying optimal Orlicz-Sobolev embedding as in the proof in~\cite{CiMa} for scalar Orlicz problems.
+Getting regularity in the Marcinkiewicz-type scale is proven by applying optimal Orlicz--Sobolev embedding as in the proof in~\cite{CiMa} for scalar Orlicz problems.
 In order to find a sufficient condition for the solution to be a~Sobolev function we use the method of~\cite{Y-new}.